 - Should your manager or CEO consider that you would be ill-fit to conduct a job under the influence, they can freely impose punishments for using medicinal marijuana during work hours.

 - It is entirely up to your employer if they want to let you partake in cannabis medication while at work.
-With a few exceptions relating to specific fields of employment (such as electricity and chemical industries), work performance “under the influence” is relative to your employer’s outlook and knowledge on medical marijuana laws.
+With a few testing exceptions relating to specific fields of employment (such as electricity and chemical industries), work performance “under the influence” is relative to your employer’s outlook and knowledge on Pennsylvania drug laws.

 Fortunately, when looking at PA’s marijuana decriminalization plans for 2021, things are looking as bright as ever.
 One of the Keystone state’s key figures, Governor Tom Wolf himself, is more than eager to take it even further.
 He wants to legalize adult-use marijuana across all of Pennsylvania.
 How’s that for a power play?